2025 FIVB Men's Volleyball Nations League

 The 2025 FIVB Men's Volleyball Nations League was the seventh edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
-It was held from 11 June to 3 August 2025, with the final round took place at the Beilun Gymnasium in Ningbo, China.
+It took place from 11 June to 3 August 2025, with the final round held at the Beilun Gymnasium in Ningbo, China.

 Following the results of the 2024 Challenger Cup, China made their comeback this edition, while Ukraine made their debut as the top FIVB ranked team.

 Poland claimed their second title after defeating Italy in the final.
 Italy's silver was their first medal in the tournament.
 Brazil defeated Slovenia in the third place match.
 Jakub Kochanowski of Poland was named the MVP of the tournament.

+Teams

 Qualification

 Starting with this edition of the competition, the league was expanded from 16 to 18 teams.
 Due to this change of format none of the teams from the previous was relegated.
 The two additional spots were allocated to China, the winner of the 2024 Challenger Cup, and to Ukraine, the top-ranked non-qualified FIVB team.